Australian/ Dinner/ Recipes

 My rissoles are falling apart – what happened?

 You may not have drained enough water out of the bread.
-Otherwise, if you added vegetables, they may not have been small enough or may have added too much moisture to the mix.
+OR if you added vegetables, they may not have been small enough or may have added too much moisture to the mix.
 Make sure to finely grate them instead of chopping, and squeeze out any excess liquid.
 This will help the rissoles hold their shape better next time.

 My rissoles turned out dry, what should I do next time?